In order to tackle the COVID-19 emergency, the Canton of Ticino has activated an information hotline for companies: 0840 117 112 / email@example.com

 With regard to the measure on the closure of economy RG 1570, in particular as to point 7: “All activities that can be carried out remotely at home are permitted.
 Access to offices is not permitted for the public.
 Any presence in the office must be limited and is only possible in compliance with the rules of hygiene and social distance”, trading companies are invited to extend smart-working from home as much as possible and, as far as possible, to keep in the office only a minimum number of staff that is essential for the main activity.
 This staff should respect the rules of hygiene and social distance.
 Under no circumstances are the offices open to the public.

-On March 16, the Federal Council has declared an “extraordinary situation” in terms of the Epidemics Act and has introduced new measures.
+The Federal Council has declared an “extraordinary situation” in terms of the Epidemics Act and has introduced new measures.
 The declaration of “extraordinary situation” allows the Federal Council to order the introduction of uniform measures in all cantons.

 As of March 16 at midnight until April 19 all shops, restaurants, bars and entertainment and leisure facilities will remain closed.
 Not affected by the new measures are food stores and pharmacies.
 The Federal Council has also decided to introduce checks on the borders to Germany, Austria and France (to Italy this measure was already taken).
 The Federal Council has also authorised the deployment of up to 8000 members of the armed forces to assist the cantons at hospitals and with logistics and security.